-Most recently his work has been exhibited at the Irene Carlson Gallery at the University of LaVerne, the Wheaton Arts and Cultural Center, Princeton Public Library-Princeton Arts Council, Pollak, and Ice House Gallery, Hamilton & Aaronson Gallery-University of the Arts and at the Photographic Resource Center-Boston University.
+Most recently his work has been exhibited at the Irene Carlson Gallery at the University of LaVerne, the Wheaton Arts and Cultural Center, the Princeton Public Library-Princeton Arts Council, the Pollak, and Ice House Gallery, the Hamilton & Aaronson Gallery at the University of the Arts and at the Photographic Resource Center at Boston University.

 Before teaching full-time at Monmouth, Mark worked as a documentary photographer from 1985-2005, with selected commissions from Apple, Environmental Defense Fund, Johnson & Johnson as well as news media including ABC News-Nightline, The Chronicle of Higher Education, The New York Times and The Philadelphia Inquirer & Daily News.
 He has received numerous awards for his collaborative work with graphic designers and creative directors for annual reports, exhibition catalogs, and corporate communications.
 Mark continues to work as an editorial photographer and on commissions from non-profit organizations.

 Mark earned an MFA in photography from Hunter College and a BA in philosophy from Monmouth University.